 For two years running, Stephane has been an Australian Delegate at the G20 Young Entrepreneurs Alliance.

 Nick is a talent acquisition and culture expert, with significant experience at heavyweight tech companies such as Spotify, Atlassian, AdRoll and now Australian tech startup turned global player, Invoice2go.

 He was the second ever recruiter to join Spotify during a period of which the company grew from 120 to 1200 people in 3 years.
 He played a significant role in scaling one of the most loved apps of all time, hiring across Europe, the US, and APAC with the core focus being the Stockholm and NYC engineering teams.
 Following this, Nick brought in talent from all over the world to help build Sydney startup, Atlassian, into a multibillion dollar software company.
 He was then an integral part in AdRoll’s Sydney office launch, partnering with the MD to build a team of 25 employees and roll out HR initiatives to bring AdRoll to market in Australia.
 He is currently the senior manager of talent acquisition at Invoice2go, ensuring the team, the culture, the hiring and people strategy sets the company up for success.

-Garry is the General Manager of Aptus Accounting and Advisory Services.
+Garry is the Executive Director of Red Lotus Capital.
 Renowned for his agility, Garry has a unique blend of academic and personal experience which enables him to take your idea and turn it into profitable, scalable businesses, quickly.